 Convene local employers attracting talent from elsewhere and from the region, identify successes and challenges based upon local employer experiences, and develop a comprehensive ‘hyper-local’ approach to overall diverse talent attraction and development, including a local talent pipeline.
-A1b - Kristin Dietzel, firstname.lastname@example.org
+A1b - Coordinator: Rick Dickinson (Interim), firstname.lastname@example.org

 ► Status: Underway

 - Greater Dubuque Development Corporation's InfoAction confers with 60 CEOs, while HR Action confers with human resource professionals from 300 businesses annually.
 Together, they aggregate data to inform business and the community.

 - Greater Dubuque Development Corporation's Workforce Solutions team and AccessDubuqueJobs host events to connect employers and college graduates.

 - DubuqueWorks is a collaborative regional partnership of 18 employers, funding partners, workforce experts, and educators.
 The initiative focuses on Human Capital, Skill Development and Collaboration & Evaluation.